irisfoox/React-custom-hook-with-fetch-api/README.md

 # React-custom-hook-with-fetch-api
-How to create custem hook function component with an api request http lesson 3
+How to create custom hook function component with an api request http lesson 3